Scripts for terminating an employee professionally

 Have an action plan

-Since a termination meeting can be emotion-fueled for the employee, you want it to be concise and action-oriented.
+Since a termination meeting can fuel emotions in the employee, you want it to be concise and action-oriented.
 This is not the time to have a conversation in hopes of changing the decision.

-You have to provide the employee with the necessary information they need to begin the separation process.
-It’s essential that you are focused on the facts and achieving the goals of the meeting, so be sure to have that mindset.
-Though keep in mind it is okay (and recommended) that you have an empathetic and caring tone throughout the conversation.
+You must give the employee the necessary information they need to begin the separation process.
+You must be focused on the facts and achieving the goals of the meeting, so be sure to have that mindset.
+However, remember it is okay (and recommended) that you have an empathetic and caring tone throughout the conversation.

 Employee termination script